ntoll/micropython/docs/radio.rst

     default values are sensible.

     The ``length`` defines the size, in bytes, of a message sent via the radio.
-    It can be up to 256 (?????
-CHECK THIS from memory) bytes long.
+    It can be up to 251 bytes long (254 - 3 bytes for S0, LENGTH and S1
+    preamble).

     The ``queue`` specifies the number of messages that can be stored on the incoming message queue.
 If there are no spaces left on the queue for